projectNightmares/CorePunk/README.md

 - **`delete_only()`:** Deletes the pin located at the center of the screen.

 ## Troubleshooting
 - **Incorrect Pin Placement:** Ensure your screen resolution is set to 1920x1080 and that the game map is centered and zoomed in.
+Otherwise, use the Pixel_Position_Helper to modify the x,y values.
 - **Macros Not Triggering:** Verify that macros are enabled by pressing the `Shift` key and checking the status message.

 ## Conclusion